-Term Definition

-Budget Group Persons included when determining income eligibility.

-Tax Dependent A person claimed as a dependent on someone else's tax return.
+ons included when determining ne eligibility.
+A person claimed as a dependent on someone else's tax return.
 This can include a person who chooses to or must file a tax return of their own.

-Taxpayer A person who:

-Expects to file a tax return for the

-current year, and Will not be claimed as a tax dependent by someone else.
+A person who: • Expects to file a tax return for the t current year, and Will not be claimed as a tax dependent by someone else.
 NOTE Spouses who file a joint return and are not claimed as tax dependents by someone else are both considered tax payers.